Yoast/wordpress-seo/readme.txt

 #### Bugfixes

 * Adds `x.com` as a possible domain for the Twitter validation in our site representation settings.
-* Fixes a bug where `sitemap.xml` would redirect to a 404 when the HTTPS server value of the response would be \"On\" instead of \"on\".
+* Fixes a bug where `sitemap.xml` would redirect to a 404 when the HTTPS server value of the response would be "On" instead of "on".
 * Fixes a bug where the _keyphrase in slug_ assessment would crash when the site language was Indonesian, the keyphrase contained a reduplicated word (e.g. 'buku-buku'), and a form of that word also occurred in the slug.
-* Fixes a bug where the \"organization description\" field would still be focusable via tabbing.
+* Fixes a bug where the "Organization description" field would still be focusable via tabbing.
 * Fixes a bug where the Organization's Site founding date would span 2 lines in Chrome, by removing our placeholder.
 * Fixes a bug where the schema of a post requested through a REST request wouldn't include the primary image.
 * Fixes a bug where the upsell message for Yoast WooCommerce SEO would appear when using the AI feature on a non-WooCommerce product page.